 Agriculture accounts for about 10% of all greenhouse gases in the EU, the Report recalls, a fact that highlights the commitment required from the entire sector to help achieve the goals of reducing greenhouse gas emissions by 2030 and 2050.

-on the negative effects of climate change, over the years Valagro has implemented a series of initiatives aimed at containing greenhouse gas emissions, as demonstrated by the values linked to producing its solutions, which are well below the declared values for other consumer products.
+In line with the focus on the negative effects of climate change, over the years Valagro has implemented a series of initiatives aimed at containing greenhouse gas emissions, as demonstrated by the values linked to producing its solutions, which are well below the declared values for other consumer products.

-0,20 tonnes of product = 200 kg / 1,000 kg of product
+0,20 tonnes of CO2 / tonnes of product = 200 kg / 1,000 kg of product

-OUR

-GREENHOUSE

-GAS EMISSIONS

-COMPARED

-TO THE

-GREENHOUSE

-GAS

-GAS

-EMISSIONS

-OF OTHER

-COMPANIES
+OUR GREENHOUSE GAS EMISSIONS COMPARED TO THE GREENHOUSE GAS GAS EMISSIONS OF OTHER OF OTHER COMPANIES